 For the past 12 years, the CPB/PBS Producers Workshop at WGBH has offered intensive training that encourages the best in public media production.
-So far, close to 250 producers have participated, creating an unparalleled roster of exciting and diverse talent for public broadcasting on all its platforms.
+Close to 250 producers have participated, creating a roster of exciting and diverse talent for public broadcasting on all its platforms.

-Now, with the support of CPB and PBS, we’ve created this social network: the Producers Workshop Online, a showcase for Workshop graduates and their projects.
-We invite you to browse, to look for producers with the vision and skills you need for your station or your production.
-New Workshoppers get added as they graduate from the program -- the 2013 Workshop was held in early April, and participants joined soon after.
+This is the Producers Workshop Online, a showcase for the Workshop graduates and their projects.
+We hope you'll browse the site, looking for producers with the vision and skills you need for your station or your production.

 We also invite you to connect to our searchable database of Workshop graduates by clicking here.

 My new project: Next Generation Leadership, professional development designed to help public media expand diversity among programming executives by training new senior and executive producers for tv,…Continue

 U.S. INPUT 2016 CALL FOR ENTRIES for Calgary, Canada – May 8 - 12Deadline: Friday, November 13, 2015INPUT has organized international television’s most important and influential annual screening…Continue

 We are thrilled to announce the PBS broadcast premiere of the film that I workshopped at WGBH during the PBS/CPB producers academy!!
 Ulises' Odyssey is airing next week on Chicago's WTTW HD at…Continue

 Dear co-workshoppers!It has been a very long and winding and windy road, but we made it!!
 Thanks to all of you for your incredible encouragement and support and special thanks to our dear mentor by…Continue

 The AAAS Kavli Science Journalism Awards represent the pinnacle of achievement for professional journalists in the science writing field.
 What an honor!